Skip Navigation

 Do not send cash by mail.
 Send only a check, cashier's check, or money order made payable to the "City of Dallas" through the mail.
 To ensure the correct citation is credited, print the citation number on the check or money order.

 The Court uses the postmark date on the letter (stamped by the postal service) as the received date.
-Mailing certified is recommended but is not required.
+Mailing certified is recommended, but is not required.

 *** When you request a driving safety course (DSC) online or by mail, please note this is a REQUEST ONLY.
 The Court will provide a response by mail within 5-7 business days and will utilize the address provided on the application.
 You are NOT able to take the class until you are approved.***